 All of the mole removal procedures we offer at Wentworth Clinic are performed by a qualified skincare Consultant and are removed without pain – minimal scarring may be visible.

-If you are concerned about a misshapen, or uncomfortable mole then contact our London or Bournemouth Clinic to arrange a private consultation.
+If you are concerned about a misshapen, or uncomfortable mole then contact our Bournemouth Clinic to arrange a private consultation.
 Call our office today, or complete the online contact form and one of the Wentworth team will respond to your enquiry shortly.

 You can find out more about our common mole removal procedures, and post-treatment care below.